By Published On: September 21st, 2020

 • Develop algorithms for change talent analytics

-• Can help change agents just before their visits to various departments or locations of your organization.
+• As a result, this can help change agents just before their visits to various departments or locations of your organization.
 It can automatically help their preparation by providing personalized, targeted and real-time support.
 Imagine that a learning-bot pings their phone before their visit, offering a micro-learning video or content about engagement with a link to the coaching notes of the employees of that location or department.

 Communication